Acknowledgments

 If you use this software in academic work, please cite:

-Hofmann, M. (2024). knitout-interpreter: A Python library for interpreting
+Hofmann, Megan (2024). knitout-interpreter: A Python library for interpreting and executing knitout files.

 Contact Information